MakeSchool-Tutorials/Introduction-to-Angular/P4-$scope/content.md

 What is going on here?
 What is happening line by line?
 Write pseudocode comments line by line explaining what each line does.

+1. Add a form to your prototype and use `ng-submit` to have the form update `$scope`.

 # Native Angular Validations

 Angular gives you native validators.
 Let's use angular form validators and `ng-disabled` to disable the save button unless our form is valid.